 Upon the recommendation of the Superintendent, the Board of Education may expel students guilty of gross disobedience or misconduct.
-Expulsion shall take place only after the parent(s) or legal guardian(s) of the student have been requested to appear at a meeting with a hearing officer, appointed by the Board of Education, to discuss their child's behavior.
+Expulsion shall take place only after the parent(s) or legal guardian(s) of the student have been requested to appear at a meeting with a hearing officer, appointed by the Board of Education, to Comment [BM29]: Language taken from the model student handbook to align with Senate Bill discuss their child's behavior.
 Counsel may be present as well.
+Such a request shall be made by registered or certified mail and shall state the time, place and purpose of the meeting.
+The hearing officer at such meetings shall state the reasons for expulsion and the date on which the expulsion is to become effective.

-- Such a request shall be made by registered or certified mail and shall state the time, place and purpose of the meeting.
-The hearing officer at such meetings shall state the reasons for expulsion and the date on which the expulsion is to become effective. - The Superintendent shall communicate the results of the hearing and action of the Board to the parent(s) or legal guardian(s) by registered or certified mail. - 3) When a student's misconduct or disobedience is such that an expulsion hearing will be held, the student will be suspended up to ten (10) days pending the Board hearing. - 4) When a student is suspended from school, he/she may not participate in or be present at any school activity or event and is prohibited from being on school property through the term of the expulsion. - 5) When a student returns from an expulsion, administration and counselor will work with the student to develop a transition plan for their return to the high school.
+- 2) The Superintendent shall communicate the results of the hearing and action of the Board to the parent(s) or legal guardian(s) by registered or certified mail. - 3) When a student's misconduct or disobedience is such that an expulsion hearing will be held, the student will be suspended up to ten (10) days pending the Board hearing. - 4) When a student is suspended from school, he/she may not participate in or be present at any school activity or event and is prohibited from being on school property through the term of the expulsion. - 5) When a student returns from an expulsion, administration and counselor will work with the student to develop a transition plan for their return to the high school.